Transparency – Guidance for Clients

 - Professionals – Solicitors or other practicing lawyers;

 - Licensed access – Authorised licensed access clients are those persons and organisations and/or their members and/or their or their members’ employees (as the case may be) who have from time to time been approved as such by the Bar Standards Board.
 See Bar Standards document on licensed access regulations.

-- Public access – members of the public who need legal services within one of our specialised areas and wish to instruct a barrister under the Public Access scheme.
-Further details are available in the Bar Council’s Guidance.
+- Public access – Members of the public who need legal services within one of our specialised areas and wish to instruct a barrister under the Public Access scheme.
+Further details are available in on the Bar Standards Board’s website.